-50 points for 100% of the units
+The Project has project-based rental subsidy for at least 50% of the units.
 The Application must provide a copy of the relevant contract or other documentary proof of subsidy from the provider.
-MBOH staff will verify claimed subsidies with funding source.
+MBOH staff will verify claimed subsidies with the funding source.

-d-b.
-100 points for Green Building and Energy Conservation Standards (100 points possible):
+b.
+100 points for Green Building and Energy Conservation Standards:

 Applicant's justification for green building and energy conservation includes but is not limited to Energy Star building and appliance initiatives, water saving devices and green construction and materials.
-For New Construction and Rehabilitation, the Application will be awarded 100 points if the Project will include at least 10 of the items as listed and described on The green building and energy conservation items are listed and further described, and the available points and evaluation scoring criteria are specified, for New Construction and Rehabilitation in the MBOH Green Building and Energy Form.
+For New Construction and Rehabilitation, the Application will be awarded 100 points if the Project will include at least 10 of the items as listed and described on the MBOH Green Building and Energy Form.
 The Application must include the completed MBOH Green Building and Energy Form.
 The Applicant's architect, who is qualified with respect to energy and green building standards, must provide a letter confirming the listed green building items, as shown in the MBOH Green Building and Energy Form which is referenced in and attached to the architect letter, are incorporated into the Project.
 For all Projects (New Construction and Rehab), the Form must list each scoring item and specify each unit by unit number or number of each unit type (e.g., 4 of the 10 3-bedroom units) that will include the item.
 This letter and the accompanying Form must be included in the Application.
 NOTE: The Applicant's architect also must provide certification at Final Cost Certification for 8609(s) purposes confirming that the initiatives were incorporated.